Is-Sharples/CSharpChain/README.md

 **bu, update, blockchain-update** = update blockchain to the longest in network.

 **bal, balance-get [address]** = get balance for specified address.

+**gen = Generates 300 transactions and mines a block every 10/11 transactions

+**list = lists all the blocks, header details and the transactions stored.